protubero/beanstore/README.md

 - Each instance has a _versionId_ (int) that is incremented with every change

-> [!WARNING]
->The BeanStore is designed as a store of immutable objects! _Stored beans_ will throw an exception if you call a setter method.

 ```java
 @Entity(alias = "todo")
 public class ToDo extends AbstractEntity {